 This trip an adult male Red-naped Sapsucker landed on an adjacent Aspen before flying to the nesting tree to check it out as well.

-It was a wonderful surprise and gave us a chance to compare the size and plumage differences of the two species of sapsuckers.
+It was a wonderful surprise and gave me a chance to compare the size and plumage differences of the two species of sapsuckers.
 Red-naped Sapsuckers are smaller than the Williamson’s Sapsuckers and the male & female Red-naped look similar whereas the Williamson’s Sapsuckers display remarkable differences in plumage between sexes.

 The House Wrens are still at their nesting cavity below the Williamson’s Sapsucker cavity, still chattering away and at times bombarding the much larger Williamson’s Sapsucker at their nesting hole.
 It didn’t seem like the House Wrens had young until the last day when I finally noticed one of the birds bringing in prey to their nest.